Hanumangarh

-Hanumangarh is a city and municipal council in the Indian state of Rajasthan, situated on the banks of the river Ghaggar also identified as ancient Sarasvati river, located about 400 km from Delhi.
-It is the administrative headquarter of Hanumangarh District.
+Hanumangarh is a city and municipal council in the Indian state of Rajasthan, situated on the banks of the river Ghaggar, located about 400 km from Delhi.
+It is the administrative headquarter of Hanumangarh district.
 The city was once called Bhatner (alternatively spelled Bhatnair) because it was founded by king Bhupat in 255 AD.
 It remained in the control of the Rajputs of Bhati clan and faced a historic siege by Timur in 1391, during which the Bhati Raput king Dulachand lost the fort for a short time.
 The fort was later occupied by Rao Jetsa of Bikaner.

 History

-Indus Valley Civilization
+Indus Valley Civilisation

-Indus Valley Civilization sites in the district number over 100 villages along Ghaggar-Hakra River (Palaeochannel of Sarasvati River), such as Karanpura.
+Indus Valley Civilisation sites in the district number over 100 villages along Ghaggar-Hakra River (Palaeochannel of Saraswati River), such as Karanpura.
 Remains found at Kalibangan and Pilibanga in 1951 reveal that this area was a part of nearly 5,000 years old civilisation.
 The remains of human skeleton, unknown scripts, stamps, coins, utensils, jewellery, toys, statues, wells, bathrooms, fort, streets, markets, etc. were found.
-The remains found at these places have been kept at Museum at Kalibangan and National Museum, New Delhi.
+The remains found at these places have been kept at Museum at Kalibangan and National Museum of India.

-Between 1940 and 1943, Aurel Stein undertook two expeditions to along the Ghaggar-Hakra River to find physical evidence of the Saraswati River described in the Rig Veda.
+Between 1940 and 1943, Aurel Stein undertook two expeditions to along the Ghaggar-Hakra River to find physical evidence of the Saraswati River described in the Rigveda.
 His work significantly advanced Indian archaeology.
 Surveying from Hanumangarh to Bahawalpur, he identified approximately 100 prehistoric and historical sites, conducting exploratory excavations at some.